theo-armour/theo-armour.testing/display-wikihouse-studio2/readme.md

 The apps here are currently being built and tested with the Google Chrome browser.

 Script is not running under Internet Explorer.
+May be running under FireFox.
+Safari: unlikely.

 Bugs on browsers other than Chrome need not be reported until such time as the work settles down and an effort to support more browsers is initiated.